opentoonz/opentoonz_docs/source/setting_up_a_scene.rst

 -------------------------
 Positions, distances and sizes can be expressed in several units of measure: inches, millimeters, centimeters, fields and pixels.

 The field unit is equal to 1/2 inch on the horizontal dimension, and it depends on the A/R set in the field guide information of the Scene settings dialog on the vertical dimension (see  :ref:`Using the Work Area <using_the_work_area>`  ).
-For example if the A/R value is 1.77778, two horizontal fields are equal to an inch, while the vertical field is an inch divided by 1.77778.
+For example if the A/R value is 1.77778, two horizontal fields are equal to an inch, while one vertical field equals to an inch divided by 1.77778.

 In the Files > Preferences > Interface dialog you can set the following default units: